US university launches kindness institute

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LOS ANGELES: Lending a helping hand to a co-worker, checking in on an elderly neighbor or allowing someone to cut in front of you in a traffic jam.
+LOS ANGELES: Lending a helping hand to a co-worker, checking in on an elderly neighbour or allowing someone to cut in front of you in a traffic jam.

 "In the midst of current world politics, violence and strife, the UCLA Bedari Kindness Institute seeks to be an antidote," said Darnell Hunt, dean of the UCLA division of social sciences, where the institute will be based.

-Scientific research has shown in the past that acts of kindness greatly benefit one´s physical and mental health.

-LOS ANGELES: Lending a helping hand to a co-worker, checking in on an elderly neighbor or allowing someone to cut in front of you in a traffic jam.
+LOS ANGELES: Lending a helping hand to a co-worker, checking in on an elderly neighbour or allowing someone to cut in front of you in a traffic jam.

 "In the midst of current world politics, violence and strife, the UCLA Bedari Kindness Institute seeks to be an antidote," said Darnell Hunt, dean of the UCLA division of social sciences, where the institute will be based.